 The Roosevelt Neighborhood is a diverse, eclectic, socially-active community that serves as a transportation and commercial hub for Northeast Seattle.
 Through thoughtful planning, Roosevelt successfully integrates diverse housing and employment options, mass transit, thriving commercial activity, and open space to create a livable and sustainable neighborhood.

 In 1891, Seattle annexed the area that later became the Roosevelt neighborhood, and in 1906 developer Charles Cowen donated eight acres of the ravine to the city to form Cowen Park.
-The 1909 Alaska-Yukon-Pacific Exposition at the UW campus helped develop the area further, but at the time 10th Avenue (later Roosevelt Way) was still an unpaved country road.
+The 1909 Alaska-Yukon-Pacific Exposition at the UW campus helped develop the area further, but 10th Avenue (later named Roosevelt Way) was still an unpaved country road.